chimwemwe007/BLOGAPP/README.md

 > The Blog app

 **The Blog app** is Ruby on rails website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+In this pull request for the project i added integration tests as well as solved the n+1 problem.

 ## 🛠 Built With <a name="built-with"></a>